-- The devolution of LfT will result in a reduction in the Welsh block grant, 8.14 therefore not replacing LfT in Wales would result in the Welsh Government operating with a reduced budget. - 8.15 Although the exact adjustment method, known as the fiscal framework, is yet to be determined, it is likely that this will initially be the amount of LfT expected to have been raised in 2018-19.
-The Office for Budget Responsibility ("OBR") has estimated that this will likely be around £27m42. - 8.16 Not introducing a replacement tax would mean the Welsh Government would only have the associated costs of establishing a tax collection and management body to administer one devolved tax (Land Transaction Tax43 ("LTT")), which will replace Stamp Duty Land Tax ("SDLT") in April 2018.
-The costs associated with the establishment of the Welsh Revenue Authority ("WRA") and its ongoing operational costs will be discussed further at options 2 and 3. - The reduction in revenue for the Welsh Government from not introducing LDT would result in reduced spending on public services in Wales.
+- 8.14 The disapplication of LfT also results in a corresponding reduction in the block grant therefore not replacing LfT in Wales would result in the Welsh Government operating with a reduced budget. - 8.15 The block grant adjustment for 2018-19 will be known at the time of the UK Government's Autumn Budget 2017. . - 8.16 That said, not introducing a replacement tax would mean that the Welsh Government would only have the associated costs of establishing a tax collection and management body to administer one devolved tax (Land Transaction Tax43 ('LTT')),the replacement to Stamp Duty Land Tax ('SDLT').
+The costs associated with the establishment of the Welsh Revenue Authority ('WRA') and its ongoing operational costs will be discussed further at options 2 and 3. - 8.17 The reduction in revenue for the Welsh Government from not introducing LDT would result in reduced spending on public services in Wales.
 It is not possible to identify which areas of spending would be reduced.
-However, if it is assumed that this reduction was spread across all public services, it is likely that those on relatively lower incomes would be disproportionately affected. - According to the Office for National Statistics ("ONS"), in 2014 the poorest fifth of UK households received more benefits in kind than the top fifth of households44.
+However, if it is assumed that this reduction was spread across all public services, it is likely that those on relatively lower incomes would be disproportionately affected. - 8.18 According to the Office of National Statistics ('ONS'), in 2015 the poorest fifth of UK households received more benefits in kind than the top fifth of households44.
 Benefits in kind include education, health, transport and housing, the majority of which are devolved to the Welsh Government.
 These services constitute around 70% of devolved spending in Wales.
-The single biggest area of devolved spending in Wales is health; evidence shows benefits disproportionately going to lower income groups (Institute of Fiscal Studies ("IFS") 2010 The distributional impact of public spending in the UK).
-As those who benefit the most from public services are those on below average incomes, reduced government spending, from not introducing LDT, is
+The single biggest area of devolved spending in Wales is health, and again evidence also shows benefits disproportionately going to lower income groups (Institute of Fiscal Studies (IFS) 2010 The distributional impact of public spending in the UK).
+As those who benefit the most from public services are those on below average incomes, reduced government spending, from not introducing LDT, is likely to have a disproportionately large affect on lower income households in Wales.